Molecules of carbon dioxide, water and salt

 Academic Direction

-Learning in the primary school builds the knowledge and intellectual discipline required for smooth progression into secondary education.
+Learning in the primary school builds the knowledge and intellectual discipline needed for smooth progression into secondary education.

-By the time pupils move up, they are accustomed to listening carefully, managing their time, concentrating for sustained periods and approaching new work with assurance.
+By the time pupils move up, they are used to listening carefully, managing their time, and concentrating for sustained periods.
+They approach new work with calm assurance.

-The move into senior school is therefore not a leap, but a natural continuation of years of careful preparation.
+The move into senior school is not a leap — it is the natural continuation of years of careful preparation.

 Knowing Each Child